kaaproject/kaa/doc/Programming-guide/Key-platform-features/Events/index.md

 ### Managing event class families

-To use the Kaa events feature for one or more applications, the tenant administrator must create an event class family (ECF).
+To use the Kaa events feature for one or more applications, the tenant administrator must create an ECF.

 To create a new ECF, log in as a tenant administrator and do the following: